eigenfoo-archives/knn-embeddings/README.md

    python library `gensim`.

-Note that these are fairly computationally intensive tasks, and required around 30 minutes to run.
+Note that these are fairly computationally intensive tasks, and required around 20 minutes to run on a laptop.

-To use the word embeddings in a kNN text categorizer, simply run
+To run experiments on a kNN text categorizer with word embeddings:

 ```
-$ python knn.py
+$ python3 knn.py
 ```

 ## Remarks